an-gril/Slippr/README.md

 # Slippr
-Slippr - Simple Bootstrap based framework
+Slippr - Slap some sense into your website.